Dashboard Phase 1 Introduction

 Don't rush it.
 I know that sounds obvious, but the temptation is real—to skim through the exercises, skip to the "real content," and treat the self-assessment like a formality you have to get past.

-The only instruction for Week 1:
+The only instruction for Phase 1:

 Actually do the exercises.
 Not in your head.
 On paper, in a document, somewhere outside your mind where you can look back at it.